Nasdaq, Inc. (NDAQ): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Nasdaq's initial funding came from the National Association of Securities Dealers (NASD), which invested in the technology and infrastructure required to launch the electronic exchange.
-The exact initial capital investment is not publicly available, but it was a significant undertaking for the NASD.
+Initial funding came directly from the NASD, which invested heavily in the technology and infrastructure required to launch the electronic exchange.
+The exact initial capital amount is not public, but it represented a significant investment to build the first-of-its-kind computerized system, which was contracted to the Bunker-Ramo Corporation.

 Year Key Event Significance

-• The Shift to Electronic Trading: Nasdaq's establishment as the first electronic stock market revolutionized trading by providing real-time quotes and eliminating the need for a physical trading floor.
+1971 Launch of the first electronic stock market Revolutionized trading by providing real-time quotes, eliminating the need for a physical trading floor.

-• Global Expansion: The acquisition of OMX in 2008 significantly expanded Nasdaq's global presence and technology capabilities, transforming it into a leading global exchange and technology provider.
+2008 Acquisition of OMX, a Nordic exchange operator Significantly expanded global footprint and technology capabilities, transforming it into a leading global exchange and technology provider.

 Nasdaq, Inc. (NDAQ) Ownership Structure